angular/ng2-test-seed/README.md

 Begin by cloning the repository.

+Use npm to get dependencies:

-Run `npm install` to get dependencies.
+`npm install`

 Take a look at the `src` folder.
 All application and test code, as well as some configuration files, are in here.
 The `app` folder contains the actual